Shop-specific acts of sustainability per category:

 Musti & Mirri

-Musti & Mirri organises fundraisers and donates expired products to Helsinki Humane Society HESY ry.
+Musti & Mirri organises fundraisers and donates expired food products to Helsinki Humane Society HESY ry.

 Partioaitta

 Partioaitta organises an annual jacket collection on the Night of the Homeless.
-You can participate by donating jackets in good condition at a time communicated by Partioaitta.
-The jackets will then be distributed to the homeless.
+You can participate by donating jackets which are in good condition at a time communicated by Partioaitta.
+The jackets will be donated to homeless people.

 PETRIFUN Store

-PETRIFUN Store organises an annual replace your shirts campaign during which you will get a discount on a new product if you bring in a recyclable shirt in exchange.
+PETRIFUN Store organises a “replace your shirts” campaign 1-2 times a year.
+You will get a discount on a new product if you bring in a recyclable shirt in exchange.
 The old shirts will be donated to charity.
-The time period varies from year to year.
+The time period of the campaign varies from one year to another.

 Sinsay